top of page

 Sarri also known as "Il Comandante" (The Commander/Leader) has his own philosophy of football, "Sarrismo".
 He plays with 4-3-3 and his game is based on zonal marking with a high defence.
 The priority is a fast and precise ball control with a myriad of synchronized exchanges to disorientate the opposition.
 He is a believer in technology to improve his methods and is known to use drones to film his team’s movements.
 So far in his career his style of play has worked best with Napoli who, despite not winning any trophies, played an excellent and entertaining brand of football.

-At Lazio he is well liked.
-He has got Lazio into Champions League with a 2nd place finish and has won 3 derbies out of 5 (only losing 1).
-His teams have shown flashes of Sarrismo but still have to find more consistency.
-It must be said that he has not been helped by the club who rarely buy the players Sarri himself would like.
+At Lazio he was well liked.
+He got Lazio into the Champions League with a 2nd place finish and won 3 derbies out of 4.
+His teams showed flashes of Sarrismo, especially in his second year, but had periods of inconsistency.
+It must be said that he was not helped by the club who rarely bought the players Sarri himself would have liked.

 Sources